 People are fundamental to the operation of modern soft fruit farms.
 They are a precious resource, and we value them enormously.
 The problem is that our customers can’t recruit enough people to meet their needs.
-Dogtooth Technologies is tackling this problem by building smart autonomous robots intended to make the human workforce more productive.
+Dogtooth is tackling this problem by building smart autonomous robots intended to make the human workforce more productive.

 Dogtooth is a Cambridge-based technology start-up building state-of-the-art intelligent robots for soft fruit picking.

 Ten years ago, it was difficult to imagine robots picking delicate berry fruits as well as people.
 But enormous progress in the field of machine learning and computer vision means that robotic picking is now a reality.